idanwekhai/garden/content/Faith.md

 ---

 > [!note]
-> Musings can contain typos, grammatical errors, rough ideas and weak arguments
+> Musings may contain typos, grammatical errors, rough ideas and weak arguments

 When I stayed in Abuja for a long time during the pandemic, it was compulsory to go to church after the lockdown laws were relaxed.